-Joint Airport Investigation Teams (JAITs) investigate serious and organised crime in the aviation sector, focusing on the 10 major airports.
+Joint Airport Investigation Teams (JAITs) investigate serious and organised crime in the aviation sector, focusing on the nine major airports.
 These teams are based at Sydney, Melbourne, Brisbane, Adelaide and Perth international airports and can be deployed to any of the major airports.
-JAITs include representatives from the AFP, Australian Customs and Border Protection Service and State and Territory police.
+JAITs include representatives from the AFP and state and territory police.

-These teams work together within the airport environment to help reassure the travelling public and prevent criminal and terrorist-related activity within the airport.
+These teams work together within the airport environment to investigate criminal and terrorist-related activity within the airport.
 Find out more...

 Crime Prevention Liaison Officers